shakilmith/documentaion/quarkus/qute/variable-expression/index.md

 </html>
 ```

-Now, start your development server and if you now invoke the greeting uri from your favourite web browser you will see the following response.
+Now, start your development server and if you now invoke the greeting uri [http://localhost:8080/greeting](http://localhost:8080/greeting) from your favourite web browser you will see the following response.

 ![alt text](image1.png)

-Variable expression can also be used together with other built in expressions or syntax in qute part like if, for or each sections.
+Variable expression can also be used together with other built in expressions or syntax in qute part like, ***if***, ***for*** or ***each*** sections.
 Guess you want to print list of greeting messages and thus we will mix for section and variable expression together to display the greetings.
 Such as,

 **GreetingResource.java** (updated)